sabisa-siganga/todo-list/todo-ui/README.md

 The page will automatically reload when you make edits, and any lint errors will be displayed in the console.

-### Login Credentials
+### Register user

-You can use the following credentials to log in to the app:
+You need to register by entering username and password then click register

-- Username: sabisa@gmail.com
+### Login

-- Password: sabisa@gmail.com
+After registering, You need to login using your ysername and password then click login

 Feel free to explore and use the app for managing your todos!